 If you see an orange alert, that means your computer is potentially at risk.
 You’ll see that for outdated virus definitions or if you haven’t run a scan in a long time.

-How to Manually Scan your Computer Using Windows Defender
+How to Manually Scan your PC Using Windows Defender

 Another thing you’ll notice on the Home tab of Windows Defender is a quick way to start a manual virus scan.
 Just select your scan type and click "Scan Now."